Deepali-007/OIBSIP_domain_taskno.1-Level1/README.md

 # OIBSIP_domain_taskno.1
-# 🧹 Reatil Sales Data Cleaning and Analysis Project
+# 🧹 Retail Sales Data Cleaning and Analysis Project

 This project demonstrates the process of **cleaning messy data** and performing basic **data analysis** using **Excel**.
 Data cleaning is a crucial step before analysis, ensuring accuracy, consistency, and reliability.